 Definitions and terminology

-- Accessible Technology: Technology that individuals with disabilities can use to independently acquire the same information, engage in the same interactions and enjoy the same services within the same timeframe as individuals without disabilities, with substantially equivalent ease of use.
+Technology that individuals with disabilities can use to independently acquire the same information, engage in the same interactions, and enjoy the same services within the same timeframe as individuals without disabilities, with substantially equivalent ease of use.

-- Accessibility Roadmap Template: A template for vendors to document any accessibility issues their product currently has, and to indicate their plans for addressing these issues in future releases.
-(Read more about/link to…)
+A template for vendors to document any accessibility issues their product currently has, and to indicate their plans for addressing these issues in future releases.
+(CSU Accessibility Roadmap Template)

-- WCAG 2.0 AA: Northern Arizona University has adopted WCAG 2.0 level AA for web based content.
+Northern Arizona University has adopted WCAG 2.0 level AA for web-based content.
 Therefore, all web sites and content must be conformant with WCAG 2.0 level AA.